rose-coste/whitepapers/state_of_union_containers_pt1.md

 Orchestrating and managing a cluster of Docker containers is an emerging trend that is not only very competitive with many companies, but one that is evolving at a rapid pace.
-Many options currently exist with various feature sets, and the race to be the front-­‐runner is in full swing.
+Many options currently exist with various feature sets, and the race to be the front-runner is in full swing.

 Below is a list of the notable open source container orchestration engines